-Recording 20% Composing 20% You will produce a multi-tracked recording of a song, chosen from a list of 10 artists.
+Recording Composing 20% 20% You will produce a multi-tracked recording of a song, chosen from a list of 10 artists.
 You will learn about mic placement, editing, dynamic processing, mixing and mastering, and will produce and engineer your song from start to finish.
 You will use Logic to create a composition in which technology plays a significant part.
 You will learn about sequencing, synthesis, sampling, audio manipulation and effects.
 You will work to a brief which will be released at the start of Year 13.
-You will have a choice of starting-points for your piece: • A set of words • A set of samples • A video Listening and analysing 25% Producing and analysing 35% Similar to a GCSE music listening paper, but with an emphasis on technical/production aspects of the music.
+You will have a choice of starting-points for your piece: Listening and analysing Producing and analysing 25% 35% Similar to a GCSE music listening paper, but with an emphasis on technical/production aspects of the music.
 There is also an essay component to this exam.
 This will cover the history of recording and production technology.
 A practical exam done on Logic.
 You are given audio and MIDI tracks to create, correct and edit, and then mix them to produce the final track.
 There is also a written component.